Teaching Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for teaching roles in North Carolina?

 The H-1B visa is the most common path for international teachers in higher education and some specialized K-12 roles where a specific bachelor's degree is required for the position.
-The J-1 Exchange Visitor visa is also widely used, particularly for K-12 teachers participating in cultural exchange programs sponsored by designated program sponsors.
-Some university faculty positions are sponsored through O-1 or TN visas depending on nationality and qualifications.
+The J-1 visa Exchange Visitor visa is also widely used, particularly for K-12 teachers participating in cultural exchange programs sponsored by designated program sponsors.
+Some university faculty positions are sponsored through O-1 visa or TN visas depending on nationality and qualifications.

 Which companies and institutions sponsor visas for teaching roles in North Carolina?

 North Carolina's largest K-12 districts, including Charlotte-Mecklenburg Schools, Wake County Public Schools, and Guilford County Schools, have historically recruited internationally for hard-to-fill subject areas like special education and STEM.
-At the university level, UNC-Chapel Hill, Duke University, NC State University, and Davidson College sponsor faculty through H-1B and O-1 petitions.
+At the university level, UNC-Chapel Hill, Duke University, NC State University, and Davidson College sponsor faculty through H-1B visa and O-1 petitions.
 Private and charter school networks also sponsor in select cases, particularly for specialized instructional roles.

 Which cities in North Carolina have the most teaching sponsorship jobs?